AdamDriverFactCheck/AdamDriverFactCheck/README.md

 With a birthday of November 19, 1983, Driver was 17 years old at the time of the attacks.

-He has since starred in The Report, a film highly critical of the United States Military's campaign of torture in the wars post-9/11.[[Reference]](https://www.bbc.com/news/av/entertainment-arts-49826297)
+He has since starred in *The Report*, a film highly critical of the United States Military's campaign of torture in the wars post-9/11.[[Reference]](https://www.bbc.com/news/av/entertainment-arts-49826297)

-## Claim: Adam Driver improvised a notoriously racist line in the movie BlacKkKlansman
+## Claim: Adam Driver improvised a notoriously racist line in the movie *BlacKkKlansman*

 **Fact Check:** False